fiqrioemry/fiqrioemry/README.md

 ## 🚀 What I Do

-- Build reliable and scalable backend APIs and microservices with Go and Node.js
+- Build reliable and scalable backend APIs and microservices with Go, Node.js and Python
 - Craft smooth, interactive frontends using React, Svelte, and Nextjs
 - Plan and deploy cloud-ready apps with Docker and automated CI/CD workflows
 - Design user interfaces that feel intuitive and enjoyable to use